EchoMAV/docs/docs/echopilot_ai.md

     **On Linux:** We recommend Picocom.
 Install with ```sudo apt-get install picocom```.
 Use with ```picocom /dev/ttyUSB? -b 115200```.
 To exit picocom, use ```Ctrl-a Ctrl-x```.
 Power the Carrier Board with 7-56VDC source capable of supplying up to **4A**.
 !!! warning
     If using a bench supply with over-current protection, we recommend turning it **OFF**.
 The boot process requires short bursts of high current and over-current protection on some supplies will result in a failed boot.
+In most cases, if the Jetson fails to boot it is due to a poor power supply.
 You should now see the boot messages in your console, and once boot is complete, you will see a login prompt.
 !!! note
     The default username is **echopilot** and the default password is **echopilot**